MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/security.md

 #### Data controls

 While network and identity controls restrict access to the application, the data itself needs to be protected.
-Encryption ensures and is a key security capabilities that must applied to mitigate.
+Encryption ensures data integrity and is a key security capability that must applied to mitigate.

 ##### Data in transit